kshedden/dstream/README.md

 * _Copying_:
   [MemCopy](https://godoc.org/github.com/kshedden/dstream/dstream#DropNA)
-  returns an in-memory Dstream tht is a copy of a given Dstream.
+  returns an in-memory Dstream that is a copy of a given Dstream.

 ### Type support